safesoftware/FMETraining/notes.md

 **New module**

 1.1.
 Open and run workspace
+- Same example, or new one?
 2.1.
-Generate workspace (csv to xls or something)
+Generate workspace
+- XLS: ftp://webftp.vancouver.ca/opendata/xls/CaseLocationsDetails_2017_XLS.zip
+- CSV
 2.2.
-Schema editing and mapping (do we still call it that? same skills) 2.3.
-Inspect data, including feature caches and workspace output (just diff data) 3.1.
-Finding transformers (just looking and adding one) 3.2.
-Common transformations (adding several)
+Schema editing and mapping (do we still call it that? same skills)
-4.1.
+- Remove underscores from attribute names
+- Remove Hour and Minute attributes?
+2.3.
+Inspect data
+- Just feature caches and workspace output
+3.1.
+Finding transformers
+- Looking: Gallery, Quick Add, online
+- Adding with drag from Gallery and with Quick Add
+- Selecting parts to add with connections
+3.2.
+Common transformations
+- Tester
+- AttributeValueMapper
+- AttributeManager (manage schema; add now, update later) 4.1.
 Multiple readers and writers, including db and/or web.
-Adding FT. (no new trans) 4.2.
-Feature caching (example of error)
+Adding FT. (no new trans)
+- Read and write KML
+- AttributePivoter (a kind of odd one, but roughly analogous to StatisticsCalculator, familiar to Excel users)
+- AttributeExposer
+- FeatureJoiner
+- KML Styler
+- Format attribute editing (kml_polystyle_fill = 1)
+4.2.
+Feature caching
+- Example of error?
 4.3.
 Bookmarks and annotations
+- Add to workspace

 **Getting Started currently**